ohmgmatt/udacity_viz/README.md

 looking at when I click the buttons.
 When I click the buttons, I got confused as to which graph I was looking at.
 Could you color code the buttons somehow?

+Alyson Q: To make it consistent, make 'avg' on the y axis capitalized like everything else.
+Also, just stylistically, do you think you could order the second chart like "L, B, R" to match the hands?

 ## Resources
 -- https://github.com/d3/d3/blob/master/CHANGES.md
 for documentation on V5.